 Continuing Care and Levels of Care

-As your time with us draws to close, you and your loved ones will work with our discharge team to create a plan of care that meets continuing care needs.
-You may find that you need more time in an intensive program and opt to join a residential program which allows you to remain in a closely-monitored environment that will allow for continued healing.
-You may have made enough progress with us that you’re ready to step down to a more intense outpatient program such as a partial hospitalization program (PHP) or an intensive outpatient program (IOP), both of which offer treatment during the day while you slowly reenter your home environment in evenings and on weekends.
+As your time at our center draws to close, you and your loved ones will work with our discharge team to create a plan of care that meets continuing care needs.
+You may find that you need more time in an intensive program and opt to join a residential program, which allows you to remain in a closely-monitored environment that will allow for continued mental health healing.
+You may have made enough progress with at our Fayetteville center that you’re ready to step down to a more intense outpatient program such as a partial hospitalization program (PHP) or an intensive outpatient program (IOP), both of which offer treatment during the day while you slowly reenter your home environment in evenings and on weekends.
 Some may have made enough progress that they’re ready to discharge into our traditional outpatient therapy program with referrals to available community resources.